jonakoudijs/homelab/README.md

 ## Initial Setup

 These manual setups are needed for the initial setup.
-The first setup is to generate the required files to configure the Talos cluster:
+The first step is to generate the required files to configure the Talos cluster:
 ```bash
 talosctl gen config homelab https://10.0.0.201:6443